chrisbaglieri/pugip-microframeworks/README.md

 Princeton Python User Group Talk On Microframeworks
 ===================================================

 This is a [showoff](http://github.com/schacon/showoff) presentation I shared with the Princeton Python User Group surveying a subset of the more popular microframeworks out there.
-You can view this presentation by installing the showoff gem (how devilish of me to force you to install ruby code to watch a presentation on Python microframeworks), cloning the repo, diving into the repo direction, issuing the command 'showoff serve', and opening [localhost:9090](http://localhost:9090) in your browser.
+You can view this presentation by installing the showoff gem (how devilish of me to force you to install ruby code to watch a presentation on Python microframeworks), cloning the repo, diving into the repo directory, issuing the command 'showoff serve', and opening [localhost:9090](http://localhost:9090) in your browser.

     $ gem install showoff
     $ git clone git://github.com/chrisbaglieri/pugip-microframeworks.git